HatcherDX/hatch/features-gen-hat.md

 # <DocIcon type="gen" inline /> The Gen HAT

+> **Pillar Connection:** The Gen HAT implements our [AI Under Command pillar](/pillars-ai-under-command) and [Constitutional Engineering](/constitutional-engineering), ensuring AI remains a controlled creative force that follows your rules, not random patterns.

 ## Your Creative Command Center

 The Gen HAT is where imagination meets execution.
 Unlike chaotic AI generators that produce random results, the Gen HAT gives you **deterministic control** over creative AI — ensuring every generation aligns with your vision.